actionml/harness/commands.md

 ## The Command Line Interface

-PIO-Kappa uses resource-ids to identify all objects in the system, engines and commands.
-Every Template must have an engine.
-The Engine must have an `engine.json` file, which contains all parameters for the engine to run including algorithm parameters that are specific to the Template.
+Harness uses resource-ids to identify all objects in the system, engines and commands.
+The Engine must have an `some-engine.json` file, which contains all parameters for the engine to run including the resource-id used in as the "R" in REST as well as algorithm parameters that are specific to the Template.
+All Harness specific config is in harness-env like DB addresses, ports for the Harness REST, etc. See Harness Config for details (not written yet).

 **Things to remember:**

  - The file `<some-engine.json>` can be named anything and put anywhere so the term is only a short version of `/path/to/some/engine/json/file`.
 The same is true of the `config.json` for server wide config.
  - The working copy of all engine parameters and input data is actually in a shared database and so until you create a new engine (command below) or modify it, the engine config is not active and data will be rejected.
  - No command works before you start the server.
+ - In order to administer Harness remotely it is often inconvenient to have the `some-engine.json` file present so most commands allow use of the resource-id as shorthand for the engine to be managed.
+Using the resource-id assumes that the engine has been added, which can only be accomplished with a json params file.
+Remote execution of the CLI can also be done with the `some-engine.json` file, which contains the resource-id.

 **Commands**: